Trichomonas vaginalis treatment

 + Abstain from sexual intercourse for 7 days, after beginning treatment

 + Test & treat your partner(s)

 + Re-test in 2 weeks

-Metronidazole can also be used in the form of rectal suppositories, and has a high effectiveness and less side effects compared to the oral route.
+We can also offer antibiotics in the form of rectal suppositories which has a high effectiveness and fewer side effects compared to the oral route.

 How long does the treatment take to work?